Is a youth, group or organization you know doing great things in our community?

 All Londoners are invited to submit their nominations using the online Nomination Form or by printing and submitting a paper copy through the City Clerk's Office, 3rd Floor, City Hall, 300 Dufferin Avenue.

-September 30 is the deadline for submitting award nominations to the Committee Secretary of the London Diversity and Race Relations Advisory Committee.
+September 30 is the deadline for submitting award nominations to the Committee Secretary of the Diversity, Inclusion and Anti-Oppression Advisory Committee.

 To be eligible, a nominee must: